-A great deal has been written and published widely about moving to live in Dubai, but much less is known about what it’s really like to live as an expat in Qatar.
+A great deal has been written and published widely about moving to live in Dubai, but much less is known about what it’s like moving to Qatar to live as an expat.

 However, because less is known about what it’s really like to live in Qatar, some newly arrived expats really struggle to adjust to the realities of life so far away from home.
 In this report, we’re going to share 7 top tips from British expats who are already settled in Qatar, and who have been through everything you’re enduring right now!